 - A single term or cumulative grade point average below 2.500.

 - One withdrawal due to failing from a required nursing, HEAL or cognate course.

 - One grade of F or failure to meet the minimum course grade requirement in any course during a single term.

 - Failure to enroll in courses per established plan of study consistent with primary major, including major cognates.

 College Academic Alert (CAA)

 Students admitted to the College of Nursing are expected to meet college academic standards and maintain good academic standing.
-Academic performance is monitored carefully by the Undergraduate and Curriculum Subcommittee on Progression, and students either not maintaining steady progress or not demonstrating adequate achievement will be barred from future registration by a College Academic Alert (CAA) registration hold.
+Academic performance is monitored carefully by the Undergraduate Academic Advisors.
+Students either not maintaining steady progress or not demonstrating adequate achievement will be dismissed from the College of Nursing with a College Academic Alert (CAA).

 - grade point average (GPA) deficiency